 - Combine the flours, flax-seed and salt in a large bowl.
 Add the butter and shortening.
 Using your fingers, blend until the mixture resembles a coarse meal.
 Add the water and mix with your fingertips or large fork just until the dough comes together.
 (You can also use a food processor for this, but just quick pulses, do not run it on full speed, you want your dough to remain raggedy with bits of butter and shortening showing) Turn the dough out onto a well-floured board, form it into a disk with your hands, wrap in plastic wrap and refrigerate until ready to use..

-- Remove dough from refrigerator and roll out to fit a 9-inch deep dish pie plate.
-Crimp the edges and freeze for 15-20 minutes.
+- Remove dough from refrigerator and roll out to fit a 9-inch springform pan (if using a springform pan, grease it first) or very deep dish pie pan.
+Crimp the edges if using a pie pan, and freeze for 15-20 minutes.

 - This dough can be refrigerated for up to 2 days or frozen for up to 3 months.

 - Remove pie crust from freezer, then brush with egg white and prick all over with a fork.
 Place pie crust in oven and bake for 10 to 15 minutes, then remove and cool.

 - Place all three peppers under the broiler and broil until charred black on each side, turning as each side chars.
 Place in a bowl and cover tightly with plastic wrap so they steam, about 15 minutes, making the skins easy to peel off.
 Seed and skin each pepper, then chop roughly.
 Put each roasted, chopped pepper in a bowl lined with a paper towel, blot to dry.